Emerald Force SC: History

-Knoxville Force Men's Year-by-Year Results
+Knoxville Force Men's year-by-Year results

 Staff

 Derek Broadley was appointed head coach of the Force in February 2011.
 His two assistant coaches were Steven Lyons and Josh Scott.

 Beginning with the 2012 season, Broadley was named Director of Coaching for the Force, Steven Lyons was named head coach, and Josh Scott was named assistant.

 In 2014 Paulo Neto was named head coach, and served in that role for two seasons.
 During his time with the Force, Neto also served as the head coach for the Shorter University Hawks Men's Soccer team, Regional Head Coach for Region 2 Olympic Development Program, as well as a Kentucky ODP Head Coach.
 Neto held a Union of European Football Associations (UEFA) "A” License, a United States Soccer Federation (USSF) "A" License, and a USSF National Youth License.
 Neto was named head coach of the Saint Francis University men's soccer program in May 2015, and therefore resigned as Force head coach at the conclusion of the 2015 season.

 In 2016, Brad Camp was named the fourth head coach of the Knoxville Force.

 In 2017, former assistant coach Chad Stocton was named the fifth head coach of the Knoxville Force.

-Jason Goss, served as the first general manager for the Force from 2011–2014.
+Jason Goss, served as the first general manager for the Force from 2011 to 2014.

 Beginning in 2015 Derrick Long is general manager for the Force as well as the Emerald Force Soccer Club Academy and Club Leagues.